1. UW-Madison research: Merging solar cell and liquid battery produces efficient, long-lasting solar storage

 Schematic illustration of an integrated solar flow battery.
 A solar cell is hooked up to tanks of chemicals that can store electricity for later use.
 WENJIE LI

-Chemists at the University of Wisconsin–Madison and their collaborators have created a highly efficient and long-lasting solar flow battery, a way to generate, store and redeliver renewable electricity from the […]
+Chemists at the University of Wisconsin–Madison and their collaborators have created a highly efficient and long-lasting solar flow battery, a way to generate, store and redeliver renewable electricity from the sun in one device.
+The new device is made of silicon solar cells combined with advanced solar materials integrated with optimally designed chemical components.
+The […]

 2. Grant to fund new UW-Eau Claire certificate in humanities, health research